Easel Cat-Mobile

 Final product and testing

-Brainstorm and develop a solution to ease user’s burdens
+Brainstorm to develop a solution that ease user’s burdens

 Develop